Rikuchū-Natsui Station

-Rikuchū-Natsui Station (陸中夏井駅, Rikuchū-Natsui-eki) iis a passenger railway station located in the city of Kuji, Iwate Prefecture, Japan.
+Rikuchū-Natsui Station (陸中夏井駅, Rikuchū-Natsui-eki) is a passenger railway station located in the city of Kuji, Iwate Prefecture, Japan.
 It is operated by the East Japan Railway Company (JR East).

 Lines

 Rikuchū-Natsui Station is served by the Hachinohe Line, and is 38.1 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Rikuchū-Natsui Station has a single ground-level side platform serving one bi-directional track.
 The station building was converted from a Japanese National Railways Wafu 29500 type freight car.
 The station is unattended.

 History

 Rikuchū-Natsui Station opened on March 27, 1930.
 On April 1, 1987, upon the privatization of Japanese National Railways (JNR), the station came under the operational control of JR East.